loco/wp-loco/readme.txt

 * Updated translatable strings
 * Added missing template recommendation
 * Alerting in debug mode when scripts are tampered with
+* Fix for Hello Dolly installed into folder
+* Bumped WordPress version to 5.4.1

 = 2.3.3 =
 * Fixed fatal error when class not found